 Students should attempt to schedule a balanced educational program and do their best work in high school to meet college admission requirements.
-Students may consider a two- or four-year college for post-secondary education.
+Students may consider a two or four- year college for post-secondary education.
 As colleges have different admission requirements, students should contact the admissions office of the prospective college(s) they are considering for specific information.
-For more college for additional college admissions and career path information, visit the post-secondary student advisors in the College and Career Center.
+For more college for additional college admissions and career path information, visit the Global High School Counselor.

-Texas Success Initiative (TSI)
+Texas Success Initiative (TSI Assessment/2)

 In order to meet the eligibility requirements of our higher institution partners and to establish that our students are qualified to perform entry-level college course work, WISD requires students to take the Texas Success Initiative (TSI).
-This test is provided free of charge to our students when taken at WHS.
-WISD will not pay for the test if it is taken at any other site; however, if a student chooses to take the TSI at another site, their institute of higher learning will accept those scores.
+This test is provided free of charge to our students when taken at WGHS.
+We do not pay for the test if it is taken at any other site; however, if a student chooses to take the TSIA-2 at another site, their institute of higher learning will accept those scores.
 For more information, please check with your counselor for the dates that these tests are given.